agomezmoron/appium-maven-archetype/README.md

 ###### In the src/test/java:

-1. Page objects: As Selenium, here we have every PageObject, also the BasePage.java, and this BasePage has important functions as we will see in [Native & Hybrid applications support](/README.md#native--hybrid-applications-support).
+1. PageObject: As Selenium, here we have every PageObject, also the BasePage.java, and this BasePage has important functions as we will see in [Native & Hybrid applications support](/README.md#native--hybrid-applications-support).
 2. Tests: We store the tests here too.
 Some _@before_ and _@after_ are defined here, also the abstract method checkLayout().
-3. utils: We can found here PropertiesHandler.java wich interacts with the AppiumHandler; the UserFactory.java to retrieve a UserTest instance depending on the provided domain; and UserTest.java represents a user to the session in course.
+3. Utils: We can found here PropertiesHandler.java wich interacts with the AppiumHandler; the UserFactory.java to retrieve a UserTest instance depending on the provided domain; and UserTest.java represents a user to the session in course.

 ### Items selectors
 TODO

 ### Native & Hybrid applications support
-TODO
+In theory this archetype should works in Android and IOs, also in Native & Hybrid apps.
+But there is an important issue with Hybrid technologies.
+We have verified that the actions defined in Appium framework, such as: longTap(), swipe(), etc; Are NOT working Hybrid apps (Ionic for example).
+So we are defining some kinds of alternative functions using JavaScript, to emulate the necessary actions.

 ### Basic profiles
 TODO